Looking for a guide to troubleshoot your eStore? Then this e-commerce audit checklist is here to save the day.

 6.0.
 Did you find this e-commerce audit checklist useful?

-E-commerce audit for e-shops is like spring cleaning for your house.
+E-commerce audit checklist for e-shops is like spring cleaning for your house.

 Use your newfound auditing insights to increase traffic, conversions, and sales.
 We hope that with this checklist, your e-commerce business will flourish in 2017.